Thank you so much for all you have done for C, we have seen huge progress and feel very privileged to be able to access such a wonderful service.

 There is a 15% sibling discount for second and subsequent children.

-In order to enable families to attend on low income we do not charge a supplement charge on the Universal 15 hours only for those on the extended entitlement hours.
+In order to enable families to attend on a low income, we do not charge a supplement charge on the Universal 15 hours only for those on the extended entitlement hours.

 Snacks and Lunch Meals are chargeable for children attending Nursery and only using their Early Years Entitlement.
-Our healthy snacks are charged at £0.60 each for both morning and afternoon tea.
-We also provide a nutritious 2 course lunch for £2.40 if you child attends lunchtime unless you opt to provide your own packed lunch.
+Our healthy snacks are charged at £0.70 each for both morning and afternoon tea.
+We also provide a nutritious 2-course lunch for £2.60 if your child attends lunchtime unless you opt to provide your own packed lunch.

 |EYE only children||Morning Snack||2 course Lunch||Afternoon Snack|

 Free Meals As a charity we are able to offer families on low-income free meals, please speak to your Manager about this.
 We fundraise in order to provide this service.

 Early Years Pupil Premium (EYPP) This is additional funding for early years pre-school settings to improve the education they provide for disadvantaged 3- and 4 year-olds including, but not restricted to, those adopted from care.
 This enables us to provide additional resources and services for your child.